Politana, California

 Politana or Apolitana was the first Spanish settlement in the San Bernardino Valley of California.
 It was established as a mission chapel and supply station by the Mission San Gabriel in the a rancheria of the Guachama Indians that lived on the bluff that is now known as Bunker Hill, near Lytle Creek.
 Besides the Guachama, it was also at various times the home for colonists from New Mexico and Cahuilla people.
 Its most prominent landmark today is the St. Prophet Elias Greek Orthodox Church on Colton Avenue, just southwest of the Inland Center Mall, in San Bernardino, California.

+The site is said to be named for a "faithful Indian convert, Hipolito."

 History

 In 1810 the Mission San Gabriel established a chapel dedicated to San Bernardino, and a supply station for travelers coming across the desert from Yuma on the Sonora to Monterey road, at the Guachama rancheria near the place now known as Bunker Hill, between Urbita Springs and present day Colton.
 The location was chosen for the abundant springs in the vicinity.
 When the adobe buildings were completed the padres and Tongva laborers returned to San Gabriel Mission, leaving the chapel, station, and a large quantity of supplies in the charge of Mission Indian soldiers, under command of the Indian chief Hipolito.
 The Mission Indians rancheria (settlement) here took its name from him, and became known as Politana.
 During the next two years the missionary padres made frequent visits to the chapel, the Serrano Indians were friendly, and many of them went through Indian reductions into Christianity.
 Grain was planted and the settlement seemed successful.

 In 1812, known in Alta California history as "the year of earthquakes" (el año de los temblores), frequent earthquakes were felt in the rancheria area.
 The hot springs of the valley increased in temperature, and a new hot mud spring (cienegata) appeared near Politana that came to be called Urbita Springs.
 The mud spring was used by Spanish missionaries for religious ceremonies, and became regarded as a medicinal spring by them.
 These practices aroused fears in the Serrano peoples about the superstitious activities.
 Hoping to allay their fears the missionaries buried the mud spring with earth.
 However this did not work.

 The Serrano believed it was the manifestation of anger of a powerful spirit displeased at the presence of the Spanish and converts among them.
 To appease this spirit and avert further displeasure, they attacked the Politana rancheria, massacred most of the Mission Indians, and destroyed the buildings.

 Several years later, the Serrano and Mountain Cahuilla rebuilt the Politana rancheria, and in 1819 invited the missionaries to return to the valley.
 They did and established the San Bernardino de Sena Estancia.
 Serrano and Cahuilla people inhabited Politana until long after the 1830s decree of secularization and the 1842 inclusion into the Rancho San Bernardino land grant.